This post contains affiliate links.

 Lucha Libre in Mexico City isn’t just an event, it’s a lifestyle.

-The Lucha Libre (literally “free fight”) shows are a totally unique experience, and the stars are well known around the country.
-I’ve been living in Mexico for almost six weeks now, and the wrestling in Mexico City is definitely one of my favorite experiences in the country so far.
+The Lucha Libre (literally “free fight”) shows are a totally unique experience and the stars are well known around the country.
+I’ve been living in Mexico for six weeks now and the wrestling in Mexico City is definitely one of my favorite experiences in the country so far.

-If you love spandex, screaming, and total disconnect from the real world, I HIGHLY recommend adding Lucha Libre to your Mexico to-do list.
+If you love spandex, screaming, and total disconnect from the real world, I highly recommend adding Lucha Libre to your Mexico to-do list.
 Here’s everything you need to know to attend the show!

 Where: Arena Mexico

 When: Friday night shows start at 8:30 pm.
-You can also go most Sundays at 5 pm, and sometimes on weekdays as well.
+You can also go most Sundays at 5 pm and sometimes on weekdays as well.
 See the full schedule here.

 Length: Two hours

 Buying Tickets: You can buy tickets all the way up until the show starts.
 We opted to go early and buy at the box office to avoid the lines later.
 Afterwards, we walked to the Zona Rosa district for dinner (about a mile away) and then back for the show.

-There are a lot of vendors outside the stadium selling them for anywhere from 40 to 250 pesos each.
+There are a lot of vendors outside the stadium selling lucha masks for anywhere from 40 to 250 pesos / 2 to 12 usd each.
 Daniel and I couldn’t resist and each bought one.
-I wore it for the whole show, and now have my Halloween costume for this year ready to go 🙂
+I wore it for the whole show and now have my Halloween costume for this year ready to go 🙂

 WTH goes on at a Lucha Libre Show??